Rightpoint/FRY/README.md

 KIF is amazing framework that basically started UI testing on iOS.
 The core design difference with KIF that pushed me to write FRY without looking to maintain compatibility is that looking up a view can modify the view heirarchy to find it.
 This causes a lot of bizarre issues, and it is not usually what I want from a testing perspective.

 ### Robot
-Robot is a newer contender in the UI Testing world, and is very interesting, but it's primary goal is speed, not accuracy of environment.
+Robot is a newer contender in the UI Testing world, and is very interesting, with a primary goal of speed.

-## Design Goals
-- Complete Code Coverage and UIKit functionality.
-- Clear separation of query and touching.
-UIView lookup will never modify the view heirarchy.
-- Use simple logic to implement behavior, and categories to hide complex UIKit implementation details.
-- Minimize knowledge of and checks against UIKit private classes.
-- Isolate runloop spinning.